snovvcrash/snovvcrash.github.io/about.md

 {:style="font-size: 22px"}

 ```
-All information contained on this blog is provided for educational purposes
+All information contained in this blog is provided for educational and research
-only.
-The author of the blog is not responsible for the misuse of any
+purposes only.
+The author is not responsible for any illegal use of any
-information published on the pages of the blog.
+information published on the pages of this blog.
 ```

 <span style="color: red">$</span> ls <span style="text-decoration:underline">/etc/nginx/sites-enabled</span>